pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 {% code_snippet 'examples', 'download-product-config-parametrized' %}

-To fetch a product from Pivnet, concourse needs to know
+To fetch a product from Pivnet, concourse needs to know:

 * what image it will run the task on (`platform-automation-image`)
 * where the task file will come from (`platform-automation-tasks`)